Why must auditors be registered?

 How long am I registered?

-Once registration is granted, you are registered until it is cancelled or suspended (by the ROC or at your request) or you die.
+Once registration is granted, you are registered until the registration is cancelled or suspended (by the ROC or at your request) or you pass away.
 There is no renewal requirement.

 How can I suspend or cancel my registration?